Wes Borland: Departure from Limp Bizkit, side-projects, brief return to Limp Bizkit, and Black Light Burns formation (2002–2009)

 After the failure of another project, The Damning Well, in 2003, Borland began writing a solo record with its members Danny Lohner and Josh Freese, with Josh Eustis and Jonathan Bates contributing.
 This record served as the precursor to Black Light Burns.
 In August 2004, Borland rejoined Limp Bizkit and recorded another album, The Unquestionable Truth (Part 1) in 2005.
 Following the release of the band's Greatest Hitz album, the band went on hiatus after arguments broke out on MySpace between Borland and frontman Fred Durst, with Borland stating, "As of right now, none of my future plans include Limp Bizkit."

 In 2005, Borland formed Black Light Burns.
 Borland stated that this was now his main project, and anything else he did, including Limp Bizkit, was a side project.
 Borland toured with From First To Last roughly since early 2006.
-He announced planned for a fall 2006 tour that never went through due to Black Light Burns needing to find a new record label after Borland left Geffen Records.
+He announced plans for a fall 2006 tour that never went through due to Black Light Burns needing to find a new record label after Borland left Geffen Records.
 Borland had discussed plans to write and perform on the next From First To Last album, but he left the band when Black Light Burns' busy schedule started to pick up, leaving no room to work with From First to Last.

 Black Light Burns released its début album, Cruel Melody in the spring of 2007 to critical acclaim.
 It featured Borland on the vocals and guitars.
 Allmusic writer Greg Prato wrote, "For many, Borland was the only Limp Bizkit member who was taken seriously.
 As evidenced by Cruel Melody, he is now officially allowed to follow whichever musical path he so desires.".
 In 2008, Borland, along with Richard Fortus and Sugizo, supported Japanese metal band X Japan at their sold out reunion concerts at the Tokyo Dome.

 In August 2008, at the ETP Conference, it was announced that Borland joined Marilyn Manson as a guitarist.
 In the winter of 2008, Borland helped in the recording of The Color of Violence's 2009 album Youthanize as a bassist.